bodasadallah/blog/applied_deep_learning/index.md

   - bigger dataset
   - train for longer time
   - change the masking pattern a bit
-  - replace NSP, with POS
+  - replace NSP, with POS (forces the model to learn harder task, by flipping the order of two consequtive sentences)
   - bigger bathces and bigger number of tokens

 ## DistilBERT